Hydrovolter/ext-vscode-presence/README.md

     - Workspace folder name
     - Active programming language
 - Sends the collected data to a configurable public API endpoint.
+- Secured with an x-api-key HTTP POST Header
 - Lightweight and easy to configure.

 ## Development